10 tips on how to pick a solar company

 It’s worth looking up the company on other online review sites, but take those reviews with a grain of salt.
 Online reviews are a less reliable indicator of quality, and are susceptible to manipulation.
 In particular, avoid websites that have a history of “pay-to-play”, which includes popular sites such as Angies’ List and ConsumerAffairs.com Also be careful to avoid websites dedicated to reviewing solar companies, as they also have a history of pay-for-placement.
 We think that Yelp and Google reviews tend to be a little more trustworthy than these other sites.

 Check the Further Reading section below for more about this issue.

 Check that your contractor is licensed

-In addition to the mandatory licensing, you also want to ensure that the solar installer is NABCEP board certified.
-This is an optional industry certification, but having it is another check that the company is properly qualified to do the work.
+In addition to the mandatory licensing, you also want to know if the solar installer is NABCEP board certified.
+This is an optional industry certification, but having it is another check that the company is well qualified to do the work.